mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 Squamous cell carcinoma usually has some similarities with:

-1. **Mature melanocytic nevus**:
-    \begin{center}
-    \includegraphics[width=3in]{imgs/melanotic_nevus}
-    \end{center}
-    * Type of vessels: comma
-    * Distribution: regular
-    * Additional criteria:
-        a.
-Comedo-like openings/milia-like cysts
-        b.
-Terminal hair
-        c.
-Residual brown pigmentation
-\vspace{16pt}
-2. **Spitz nevus**:
-    \begin{center}
-    \includegraphics[width=3in]{imgs/spitz_nevus}
-    \end{center}
-    A Spitz nevus (also known as an epithelioid and spindle-cell nevus, benign juvenile melanoma, and "Spitz's juvenile melanoma") is a benign melanocytic nevus, a type of skin lesion, affecting the epidermis and dermis.
-    * Type of vessels: dotted
-    * Distribution: regular
-    * Additional criteria:
-        a.
-Pink background
-        b.
-Melanocytic criteria:
-        c.
-Inverted network
-        d.
-Chrysalis structures
-\newpage
-3. **Dysplastic nevus**:
-    \begin{center}
-    \includegraphics[width=3in]{imgs/dysplastic_nevi}
-    \end{center}
-    These are unusual benign moles that may resemble melanoma.
-People who have are at increased risk of developing single or multiple melanomas.
-The higher the number of these moles someone has, the higher the risk.
-Those who have 10 or more have 12 times the risk of developing melanoma compared to the general population.
-    * Type of vessels: dotted and comma
-    * Distribution: regular/irregular
-    * Additional criteria:
-        + Melanocytic criteria
-\vspace{16pt}
-4. **Melanoma**:
-    \begin{center}
-    \includegraphics[width=3in]{imgs/melanoma}
-    \end{center}
-    * Type of vessels:
-        a.
-Thin tumors (<1 mm): dotted vessels
-        b.
-Intermediate tumors (1-2mm): dotted and linear irregular vessels
-        c.
-Thick tumors: polymorphous vessels
-    * Distribution: irregular
-    * Additional criteria:
-        a.
-Atypical melanocytic criteria
-        b.
-Chrysalis structures
-\newpage
-5. **Clear cell acanthoma**:
-    \begin{center}
-    \includegraphics[width=3in]{imgs/clear_cell_acanthoma}
-    \end{center}
-    * Type of vessels: dotted
-    * Distribution: string of pearls
-    * Additional criteria: Erythematous background
-\vspace{16pt}
-6. **Basal cell carcinoma**:
+### Basal cell carcinoma

 \begin{center}
     \includegraphics[width=3in]{imgs/basal_cell_carcinoma}
 \end{center}
 Basal cell carcinoma is the most common form of skin cancer, affecting approximately one million Americans each year.
 More than one out of every three new cancers are skin cancers, and the vast majority are basal cell carcinomas.
 Basal cell carcinomas are easily treated in their early stages.
 The larger the tumor has grown, however, the more extensive the treatment needed.

 * Type of vessels: telangiectasia
 * Distribution: branching
 * Additional criteria
     a.
 Blue-grey nests and ovoid globules
     b.
 Maple leaf-like areas
     c.
 Wheel spoke areas
     d.
 Ulceration

 \newpage